Convex and Nonconvex Optimization Are Both Minimax-Optimal for Noisy Blind Deconvolution under Random Designs: Prior art

+We now turn attention to the blind deconvolution literature.
 As mentioned previously, recent years have witnessed much progress towards understanding convex and nonconvex optimization for solving bilinear systems of equations.
-Regarding the convex programming approach, \cite{ahmed2013blind} was the first to apply the lifting idea to transform bilinear system of equations into linear measurements about a rank-one matrix --- an idea that has proved effective a number of nonconvex problems \cite{candes2013phaselift,waldspurger2015phase,chen2014robust,tang2013compressed,chi2016guaranteed,chen2014near,goemans1994879,shechtman2014gespar,oymak2015simultaneously,bahmani2015lifting,krahmer2019convex,tang2014convex}.
-Focusing on convex relaxing in the lifted domain, \cite{ahmed2013blind} showed that exact recovery is possible from a near-optimal number of measurements in the noiseless case, and developed the first statistical guarantees for the noisy case (which are, as alluded to previously, highly suboptimal).
-Several other work has also been devoted to understanding convex relaxation under possibly different assumptions. \cite{aghasi2018convex,aghasi2019branchhull} proposed effective convex algorithms for bilinear inversion, assuming that the signs of the signals are known \emph{a priori}.
-Moving beyond blind deconvolution, the convex approach has been extended to accommodate bilinear regression \cite{bahmani2019estimation} and the blind demixing problem \cite{ling2017blind,jung2017blind,stoger2017blind}, which is more general than blind deconvolution.
+First, we give a brief review on previous literature of blind deconvolution under Fourier design.
+Regarding the convex programming approach, \citet{ahmed2013blind} was the first to apply the lifting idea to transform bilinear system of equations into linear measurements about a rank-one matrix --- an idea that has proved effective in a number of nonconvex problems \citep{candes2013phaselift,waldspurger2015phase,chen2014robust,tang2013compressed,chi2016guaranteed,chen2014near,goemans1994879,shechtman2014gespar,oymak2015simultaneously}.
+Focusing on convex relaxing in the lifted domain, \citet{ahmed2013blind} showed that exact recovery is possible from a near-optimal number of measurements in the noiseless case, and developed the first statistical guarantees for the noisy case (which are, as alluded to previously, highly suboptimal).
+Several other works have also been devoted to understanding convex relaxation under possibly different assumptions.
+Another paper \citet{aghasi2019branchhull} proposed an effective convex algorithm for bilinear inversion, assuming that the signs of the signals are known \emph{a priori}.
+Moving beyond blind deconvolution, the convex approach has been extended to accommodate the blind demixing problem \citep{ling2017blind,jung2017blind}, which is more general than blind deconvolution.